sgmurphy/wordpress-plugins/yith-woocommerce-ajax-navigation/readme.txt

 After all, if users can’t easily browse your product lists, they can’t easily find what they are looking for.
 And if they can’t find it, they can’t buy it.
 It’s easy to understand. :)

-With the **YITH WooCommerce Ajax Product filter** and its new *“2021’s massive redesign”*, you can finally tackle the user experience in your WooCommerce powered shop.
+With the **YITH WooCommerce Ajax Product filter** its latest massive redesign, you can finally tackle the user experience in your WooCommerce powered shop.
 You can help your customers easily find and filter your products by categories, tags, taxonomy, and all kinds of attributes like sizes, colors, materials, brands, etc.

 You can create unlimited presets and show the filters on standard WooCommerce pages (Shop, Category pages) or custom pages created with Gutenberg or Elementor.
 You can add your filters anywhere, using the built-in widget, shortcode, or Gutenberg block.
 In this way, you can create a preset of filters for the shop page, a preset of filters for a specific product category, another preset of filters for a custom page, and so on: no limits and total maximum control.